PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 #### Setup
-The package has to be installed in the project, with the use of a script tag or by installing <code>leaflet-routing-machine</code> with a package manager such as npm.\
+The package has to be installed in the project, with the use of a script tag or by installing \lstinline!leaflet-routing-machine! with a package manager such as npm.\
 A basic example of the routing machine with two initial waypoints can be added as follows:

 \begin{lstlisting}[caption=Initializing Routing Machine, label=lst:routingMachineSetup, language={JavaScript}]